Machine Learning is Fun! Part 2

 The model has started to identify the patterns in basic sentence structure.
 It’s adding periods at the ends of sentences and even quoting dialog.
 A few words are recognizable, but there’s also still a lot of nonsense.

-But after several thousand more training interactions, it looks pretty good:
+But after several thousand more training iterations, it looks pretty good:

 He went over to the gate of the café.
 It was like a country bed.